ForgeRock/frdp-uma-resource-server/README.md

 ## Prerequisite:

-The following items must be completed, in order:
+The following items must be completed, in the following order:

 1. [frdp-framework](https://github.com/ForgeRock/frdp-framework) ... clone / download then install using *Maven* (`mvn`)
 1. [frdp-dao-mongo](https://github.com/ForgeRock/frdp-dao-mongo) ... clone / download then install using *Maven* (`mvn`)